galatea-associates/fuse-starter-java/README.md

   - src/main/java/org/galatea/starter/Application.java -> r-click -> Run Application.main().
 This will start a jms listener and REST services.
 Note, there is a supplied Run Configurations for this class in .idea/runConfigurations which sets up some VM and Program args for this class.
 If IntelliJ didn't automatically find them you may have to manually set them.
     - Note, logs will be written to C:/Users/your-user-name/logs and will not be written to stdout as is generally appropriate in a deployed setting.
   - src/test/java/org/galatea/starter/UnitTestRunner.java -> r-click -> run UnitTestRunner to run just the unit tests.
-  - src/test/java/org/galatea/starter/AllTestRunner.java -> r-click -> run AllTestRunner to run the unit and integration tests.
+  - The integration tests require an instance of FUSE to be running on CloudFoundry.
+Once the application is up, run gradle integration to pick up the tests  that have the @Category(IntegrationTestCategory.class) annotation.

 ### A note on spring profiles
 - The project comes with support for 3 spring profiles: